-After the onslaught of Black Friday advertising and Cyber Monday announcements filling up your inbox, Giving Tuesday (November 28) feels like a breath of fresh (wintery) air from the shopping rush.
+After the onslaught of Black Friday advertising and Cyber Monday announcements filling up your inbox, Giving Tuesday (November 27 this year) feels like a breath of fresh (wintery) air from the shopping rush.
 The “holiday,” often known by its social media tag of #GivingTuesday, is all about celebrating generosity and philanthropy.
 Giving charitably to your favorite organizations feels great and allows you to make a difference in your community, state, and the world.
-But, you also want to make sure your gift is legally compliant and beneficial when it comes to the charitable deduction on federal income taxes.
+But, you also want to make sure your gift is legally compliant and beneficial, particularly for those who are “bunching” their donations to claim the charitable deduction on federal income taxes.

 Before you donate on #GivingTuesday (or any other day) consider these legal tips:

 A charitable deduction can result in significant tax savings, but for that to occur, the donation must be made to a qualified 501(c)(3).
 While that may sound basic, some initiatives may look like nonprofits but actually operate as a business, not a tax-exempt organization.
 A little bit of research can go a long way here.
 First, read up about the organization in question online and don’t hesitate to call to speak to a representative.
 You can also use the IRS’ Exempt Organizations Select Check; limit the search to organizations eligible for tax-deductible charitable contributions.

 (If your favorite organization is in need of assistance for obtaining tax-deductible status, don’t hesitate to reach out.)